dschniepp/sealit/README.md

 `sealit seal` seals all files according to the rules defined in the `.sealit.yaml`.

+### `sealit template`

+`sealit template` echos a SealedSecret Kubernetes resource, with parameter `file` the output will be saved at the referenced location.

 ### `sealit verify`

 `sealit seal` verifies of all secrets in the respective files are sealed according to the rules defined in the `.sealit.yaml`.